helloWRLDs/sdp-final/README.md

 ## Software Design Patterns Used:
-- Singleton
-- Factory
-- Observer
+- Singleton: Single database connection which will be used in multiple methods.
+- Factory: Based on condition addition of different decorators.
+- Observer: Email notification system.
-- Strategy
+- Strategy: Strategy for discount system.
-- Decorator
+- Decorator: Decorator for flex addition of multiple tags.
+- Builder: Concrete creating of SQL queries.

 ## Frameworks used:
 - Spring Boot